Search for single production of a vector-like T quark decaying to a top quark and a neutral scalar boson in the

 Top quark candidates are required to be above a threshold of the TopVsQCD score, with a signal efficiency of 99\%, and to satisfy the loose or the tight WP requirement of the TopVsOther variable, which respectively correspond to a background rejection rate of 90 and 99\%.
 The signal efficiency and background misidentification rate are evaluated on top quark candidates with an associated muon, with $\pt > 500\GeV$ and in the merged configuration in simulated \ttbar events.

 Events are selected if at least one top quark candidate passes the loose WP of the TopVsOther tagger.
-Events with no loosely tagged top quark candidates are still selected if there is at least one isolated muon or electron candidate satisfying tight lepton identification requirements (referred to in the following as ``tight lepton''); these events are employed to calibrate the $\Xbb$ tagging as described in Section~\ref{sec:background}.
+Events with no loosely tagged top quark candidates are still selected if the lepton satisfies tight identification requirements (referred to in the following as ``tight lepton''); these events are employed to calibrate the $\Xbb$ tagging as described in Section~\ref{sec:background}.